 Taking antibiotics for more than one or two months with no success

-Becoming sick from bacteria or viruses that other people fight off easily, such as yeast infections (thrush) or other fungal infections of the mouth or skin
+Having infections that other people fight off easily, such as fungal infections of the mouth or skin

 Trouble growing or gaining weight as an infant

 Complications of primary immune deficiency and genetic immune disorders include:

 To diagnose genetic immune disorders, your healthcare providers should do the following: